-Bipolarresources.org is a part of the Sutherland Bipolar Center in Boulder, Colorado.
+Bipolarresources.org was a part of the Sutherland Bipolar Center in Boulder, Colorado.

 Housed in the University of Colorado at Boulder’s Department of Psychology & Neuroscience (CU), the Sutherland Bipolar Center was established in 2001 with an initial gift from the Robert D Sutherland Memorial Foundation.
 Annual gifts from the Foundation and in-kind contributions from CU have sustained and expanded the Center.

 Unfortunately, the Sutherland Bipolar Center in Boulder was closed in 2019

 The Sutherland Bipolar Center’s mission is to provide expert psychiatric and psychological care to individuals and families with bipolar disorder who are unable to pay for services in the community.
 The Center offers a sliding-fee scale, with the majority of the treatment costs being paid with grants from the Sutherland Foundation.
 Center staff is also committed to educating the public about bipolar disorder and to training mental health professionals.

 The Sutherland Bipolar Center both diagnoses and treats bipolar disorder.
 The Center adheres to a comprehensive collaborative care model in which the bipolar person has continual input into decisions about his or her treatments.
 Treatment is tailored to the individual/family, but in all cases is heavily based on treatments with empirical support.